LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/background.rst

 Setting up a Persistent Database - Video
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following video explains how we can add a MySQL database to our ``CodingEvents`` application.
+The following video explains how we can add a MySQL database to our ``CodingEvents`` application and configure our app to connect to the database.

-The accompanying text is a quick rundown of what happens in the video.
-To get started, create a branch off of your `enums <https://github.com/LaunchCodeEducation/coding-events/tree/enums>`_ branch.
+The accompanying text is a detailed rundown of what is discussed in the video.
+To get started, create a branch off of your `enums <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/enums>`_ branch.

 .. todo:: Add video for db setup